Research Opportunities for Students

 A Ringside View of Saturn (R. French)

-After a seven year interplanetary journey, the Cassini spacecraft began its orbital tour of the Saturn system in 2004.
-Professor Richard French is the leader of the Cassini Radio Science Team, and uses the Cassini radio signal to study the rings and atmosphere of Saturn and the nature of Titan, an enigmatic moon large enough to retain its own atmosphere.
-When the spacecraft is in just the right orbital configuration, a beam of radio waves sent toward the Earth passes through the rings or atmosphere.
+After a seven year interplanetary journey, the Cassini spacecraft began its orbital tour of the Saturn system in 2004, lasting until September 15, 2017, when the spacecraft was (intentionally!) crashed into Saturn.
+Professor Richard French led the Cassini Radio Science Team, which used the Cassini radio signal to study the rings and atmosphere of Saturn and the nature of Titan, a fascinating moon large enough to retain its own atmosphere.
+When the spacecraft was in just the right orbital configuration, a beam of radio waves sent toward the Earth passed through the rings or atmosphere.
 By studying the ways in which the radio signals are affected, Professor French and his students are determining the detailed structure of the rings and the temperature of Saturn's and Titan's atmospheres.
-Cassini is scheduled to orbit Saturn until 2017, when it will be programmed to crash into Saturn.
-If all continues to go well, Cassini should provide opportunities for student research for years to come.
+The Cassini mission has come to and end, but a rich trove of observations of the Saturn system will provide opportunities for student research for years to come.

 Asteroid Siblings Oddly Grouped by Orientation (S. Slivan)

 Until recently, planetary astronomers took for granted that collisions randomize the spin rates and axis directions of small asteroids.
 Observations from the Wellesley College observatory and elsewhere led to the surprising discovery that previously unsuspected forces are at work instead, lining up asteroid axes in space and matching their spin rates.
 Dr. Steve Slivan leads this team.
 For more details check out the Nature manuscript, and a subsequent Nature “News and Views”.

 Formation and modification of impact craters (W. Watters)